 This may seem obvious, but it’s an important step when figuring out why Apple Music is not working on your iPhone.
 It’s possible that your subscription expired or that someone else with access to it cancelled it.

 To check the status of your Apple Music subscription on your iPhone, open Settings and tap on your name at the top of the screen.
-Then, tap iTunes & App Store -> Apple ID.
+Then, tap Subscriptions.

 A lot of the time when something isn’t working properly within an iOS app, a minor software glitch is causing the problem.
-If Apple Music is not working on your iPhone, close and reopen the Music app — this can fix minor software problems.
+If Apple Music is not working on your iPhone, closing and reopening the Music app can fix a lot of these smaller issues.

-First, open up the app switcher.
-If you have an iPhone 8 or earlier, double-click the Home button.
+First, open the app switcher.
+To do this on an iPhone without Face ID, double-press the Home button.
 Then, swipe the Music app up and off the top of the screen to close it.

-Next, make sure that you’ve enabled iCloud Music Library.
-This allows you to accesses all of the music in your Library from Apple Music.
-Additionally, any changes you make to your Library will automatically be updated across all of your devices.
+Next, make sure Sync Library is enabled on your iPhone.
+This allows you to access all the music in your Library from Apple Music.
+Additionally, any changes you make to your Library will automatically be updated across all your devices.

-Go to Settings -> Music and turn on switch next to iCloud Music Library.
-You’ll know it’s on when the switch is green.
+Go to Settings -> Music, then turn on the switch labelled Sync Library.
+You’ll know it’s on when the switch is green and flipped to the right.

-If you recently added new songs to your Apple Music account, but they aren’t showing up on your iPhone, you probably have to turn on Automatic Music Downloads.
+If you recently added new songs to your Apple Music account, but they aren’t showing up on your iPhone, you probably have to turn on Sync Library.
+Open Settings and tap on Music.
+Then tap the switch labelled Sync Library to turn this setting on.

 If Apple Music still won’t work, try restarting your iPhone.
 This will give your iPhone a fresh start and potentially fix a minor software glitch causing the problem.